 - Finally, the plaintiff must prove his or her injuries and damages were the direct result of the defendant’s breach of duty.

 It’s important to realize that personal injury claims are civil actions aimed at securing compensation and getting justice for the seriously injured.
 An injured plaintiff’s attorney may advise suing the truck driver’s employer instead of the truck driver for the simple reason that the plaintiff is more likely to secure an acceptable amount of compensation from the employer than from the driver.
 A jury will also be more likely to sympathize with an individual truck driver than with a faceless corporation.
 Your attorney may advise you to sue the trucking company if poor vehicle maintenance or improper training caused the accident.
 Tractor-trailers are driven for longer distances more often than typical passenger cars.
 Their large size and the high degree of wear and tear means they require careful, consistent, and thorough maintenance.

 Common Serious Truck Accident Injuries

 - Serious Burns

 - TBIs (Traumatic Brain Injuries)

 What if Truck Part Failure Caused Your Accident?

 In some cases, a defective car or part may cause a serious accident.
 In this situation, the accident is not the truck driver’s fault, nor is it the fault of the trucking company.
 Liability for injuries and damages caused by defective products rests with the products’ manufacturers.
 If this is the case for your truck accident, your lawsuit will take the form of a product liability claim against the manufacturer instead of a personal injury lawsuit against a negligent truck driver or trucking company.

-- Manufacturers must accurately report the capabilities of a product, provide clear safety warnings for all hazards associated with normal use of the product, and instructions for use.
+- Defective marketing: Manufacturers must accurately report the capabilities of a product, provide clear safety warnings for all hazards associated with normal use of the product, and instructions for use.
 For example truck companies that fail to follow proper protocol and cause accidents because they were negligent.